AppleDoc/picobrew-kegsmarts-api/PicoBrew KegSmarts API.md

 ## ferment

+A multistep process.

-A two-step process.
-The first step is initiated via "Main Menu-> Start Fermenting" on the KegSmarts device.
+When starting a fermentation, the first step is initiated via "Main Menu-> Start Fermenting" on the KegSmarts device.
 The second step is initiated by selecting an option from the list that appears.

 ##### Request - Step 1

-`GET /api/ks/rev1/ferment?machine=<PID>code=<code> HTTP/1.0
+`GET /api/ks/rev1/ferment?machine=<PID>&code=<code> HTTP/1.0
 Host: www.picobrew.com
 Connection: Keep-Alive`

 Values:

 * PID: The product ID for the KegSmarts, as reported on PicoBrew's User->Settings->Equipment page.
-* code: 0=pull list from server 1=pull session info
+* code: 0=pull list from server, 1=pull session info

 ##### Response - Step 1